shotgunsoftware/developer.shotgunsoftware.com/docs/en/event-daemon/event-daemon-installation.md

 <a id="Cloning_Source"></a>
 ### Cloning the source

 The easiest way to grab the source if you have `git` installed on the machine is to simply clone the project.
 This way you can also easily pull in any updates that are committed to ensure you stay up to date with bug fixes and new features.

 ```
 $ cd /usr/local/shotgun
 $ git clone git://github.com/shotgunsoftware/shotgunEvents.git
 ```

-**Warning:** Always make sure you backup your configuration, plugins, and any modifications you make to {% include product %}Events before pulling in updates from GitHub so you don't lose anything.
-Or, fork the project yourself so you can maintain your own repository of changes :)
+{% include info title="Warning" content="Always make sure you backup your configuration, plugins, and any modifications you make to shotgunEvents before pulling in updates from GitHub so you don't lose anything.
+Or, fork the project yourself so you can maintain your own repository of changes :)" %}

 <a id="Downloading_Archive"></a>
 ### Downloading the archive

 If you don't have `git` on your machine or you simply would rather download an archive of the source, you can get things rolling following these steps.

 - head over to [https://github.com/shotgunsoftware/shotgunEvents/archives/master]()
 - download the source in the format you want
 - save it to your machine
 - extract the files to the `/usr/local/shotgun` directory
-- rename the `/usr/local/shotgun/shotgunsoftware-shotgunEvents-xxxxxxx` directory
+- rename the `/usr/local/shotgun/shotgunsoftware-shotgunEvents-xxxxxxx` directory to `/usr/local/shotgun/shotgunEvents`
-  to `/usr/local/shotgun/shotgunEvents`

 #### Extracting the archive into `/usr/local/shotgun`.

-For .tar.gz archives
+For .tar.gz archives:

 ```
 $ tar -zxvf shotgunsoftware-shotgunEvents-v0.9-12-g1c0c3eb.tar.gz -C /usr/local/shotgun
 ```

-For .zip archives
+For .zip archives:

 ```
 $ unzip shotgunsoftware-shotgunEvents-v0.9-12-g1c0c3eb.zip -d /usr/local/shotgun
 ```

-Then you can rename the GitHub-assigned directory name to `shotgunEvents`
+Then you can rename the GitHub-assigned directory name to `shotgunEvents`:

 ```
 $ mv shotgunsoftware-shotgunEvents-1c0c3eb shotgunEvents
 ```

-Now you should now have something like this
+Now you should now have something like this:

 ```
 $ ls -l /usr/local/shotgun/shotgunEvents